franklauder/franklauder.github.io/_posts/2022-11-20-TimeSeries-post.md

 <br/><br/>

-The idea of this project began with how information was provided to the Finance office for budgeting purposes.
-Information provided was  projections based on previous years disbursements.
-These projections were at best an educated guess.
-Direct Loans are the largest source of revenue for the college thus an accurate picture of funding not based on an educated guess was needed.
-For a realistic picture of future Direct Loan disbursements, I turned to Time Series methods.
-With these techniques I forecast Direct Loan disbursements a year into the future providing solid information to work with.
+The project originated from concerns about the way information was presented to the Finance office for budgeting purposes.
+The provided information consisted of projections derived from previous years' disbursements.
+However, these projections were, at best, educated guesses.
+Given that Direct Loans constitute the college's primary revenue source, it became imperative to have a more accurate representation of funding that was not reliant on mere estimation.

+To obtain a realistic picture of future Direct Loan disbursements, I employed Time Series methods.
+Through these techniques, I was able to forecast Direct Loan disbursements for the upcoming year, offering a more reliable and solid foundation for decision-making.

 The project can be accessed by clicking the *Loan Forecast Project* the link below.
 For those who are interested in the code used for this project you can check it out at my Github repository.